 I can think of three scenarios about the car in the photos.

 The first is that this car has nothing to do with Stefansky and Hatton.
 The body shell probably came out of the same mold, but that is the only similarity between the two cars.
 Perhaps the car raced locally and did not achieve much success.
 Maybe it was never finished.
 Maybe if you peek under a tarp inside a barn somewhere in South-Eastern Michigan, you’ll find a decaying fiberglass shell riding draped over some rusty chassis rails.

 The second scenario is that Stefansky and Hatton built the car with this chassis, then decided to switch to a Logghe model before the car was finished.
 Maybe they actually ran the car and discovered the chassis did not run straight.
-Maybe some other racer talked them in to switching to a L0gghe chassis.
-Maybe rule changes made this chassis, without a full role cage, illegal.
-Whatever, it is possible that between the time these I took these photos and the debut of the Boss Hoss at Autorama, Stefansky swiched to a Logghe style chassis.
+Maybe some other racer talked them into switching to a L0gghe chassis.
+Maybe rule changes made this chassis, without a full roll cage, illegal.
+Whatever, it is possible that between the time I took these photos and the debut of the Boss Hoss at Autorama, Stefansky switched to a Logghe style chassis.

 After 44 years, I still don’t know who built this funny car